Simulated Interactive Debugging: Pilot User Study

 Our goal is to guide students to learn debugging but also the usage of AI-based tools like ChatGPT.
-By constructing a chatbot that uses LLMs, we can control the prompts and the contents of responses, and hence, still foster a learning experience for the students, e.g., by filtering direct solutions.
+By constructing an LLM-based chatbot, we can control the prompts and the content of responses, and hence, still foster a learning experience for the students, e.g., by filtering direct solutions.

 \paragraph{Usability} Using the standardized system usability survey by Brooke~\cite{brooke1996sus}, we can conclude that overall, the participants are satisfied with the prototype's usability.
 The average System Usability Scale (SUS) is around 65 (out of 100), providing a good basis for our future work.
 For example, 7/8 participants would like to use the system frequently, and 5/8 agreed that the system is easy to use.
-These findings confirm that our efforts are heading in the right direction but also leave space for further improvement.

 \paragraph{Debugging Process} After completing the tasks, we also asked the participants how confident they are about setting breakpoints on their own.
 The responses indicated mixed confidence with a tendency to lower confidence: 1/8 participants strongly agreed to be confident, 2/8 agreed, 2/8 noted a neutral opinion, and 3/8 disagreed.
-Afterwards, we asked them to set breakpoints for a given code snippet (see Listing~\ref{lst:manual-breakpoint}).
-The interesting lines are 6 to 7 because the handling of \texttt{None} values is missing.

-6/8 participants would set breakpoints either at lines 6 or 7, or both, which shows that actually most of the participants have a correct intuition about where to set the breakpoint for further inspection.
+Afterwards, we asked them to set breakpoints for a given buggy code snippet that calculates the average for a given list of grades without catering for \texttt{None} values in the list.
+6/8 participants would set breakpoints at the correct lines, which shows that actually most of the participants have a correct intuition about where to set the breakpoint for further inspection.
 While we see good results for this relatively simple example, we conclude that due to overall low confidence, the automated setting of breakpoints would still be an interesting feature.
 However, such a feature could be applied only as hints or as confirmation for the students' manually set breakpoints.
 Additionally, we asked the participants about their perceived key difference to their usual debugging process.
-The majority (6/8) mentioned that our simulated interactive debugging tool helped them to debug the coding issue and guided them systematically.
-However, one participant mentioned that interactive debugging could be more time-consuming.
+The majority (6/8) mentioned that our Simulated Interactive Debugging tool helped them to debug the coding issue and guided them systematically.
+However, one of the participants mentioned that the interactive debugging process could be more time-consuming, though.
 The following two quotes are representative responses: